 Chahkooh Canyon (Mountain of Wells) located in the east part of the island, is one of the most popular geological surprises of Qeshm; a masterpiece created by erosion.
 People who once lived in this fascinating creation used one of the geological fault lines through the earth to harvest water into the wells.
 Since then it has been called the Mountain of Wells, because of the presence of water wells at the mouth of the valley.
 The shapes and forms that you observe here are made out of sand over millions of years.
 The age of it goes back to years when it was underwater and now by natural circumstances like heat, earthquake, wind, etc. this scenery is made.
 When you first visit this place you won’t believe you’re on earth, it feels like you’re on Mars or another planet.
 You will discover mysterious and different places to walk around and explore new areas.
 So make sure you wear a suitable pair of shoes and bring water as much as you think might be needed.
 Otherwise, you might drink rainwater that has been collected by the wells over time.
 The best seasons to visit Chahkooh Canyon are autumn and winter.
 So prepare your cameras for taking brilliant pictures of the outstanding canyon.

 Take the western street in Dargahan Square.
-After 20 kilometers, you will arrive to a crossing.
-Take straightway and drive another 11 kilometers to get to a square, then, you should take the road on the right.
+After 20 kilometers, you will arrive at a crossing.
+Take a straightway and drive another 11 kilometers to get to a square, then, you should take the road on the right.
 Take the left road before you get to Eastern Chahoo Village.
 You will see Chahkooh Canyon after about 2 kilometers.